-Acute: Description for a condition that usually lasts for a short period of time, usually shorter than six months.
+Acute: Description for a sudden onset condition that usually lasts for a short period of time, usually shorter than six months.

 Addiction: A compulsive use of a substance even though the substance causes harm.
 Addiction is not defined by physical dependence or tolerance.
 Traits of addiction are loss of control, cravings, and adverse consequences resulting from use of a substance.